Gareth's Profile

 Profile

-Gareth is a graduate sports therapist who has worked in a combination of private practice, elite and professional sport as well as academia over the past 16-years.
+I am a graduate sports therapist who has worked in a combination of private practice, elite and professional sport as well as academia over the past 16-years.

-Gareth joined the academic teaching team at University College Birmingham as a lecturer in Sports Therapy in May 2016.
+I joined the academic teaching team at University College Birmingham as a lecturer in Sports Therapy in May 2016.

 Teaching

-Whilst teaching has involved all the main modules across L4-L6 for the BSc / FdSc Sports Therapy programme, his focus has been on clinical modules.
+Whilst teaching has involved all the main modules across L4-L6 for the BSc / FdSc Sports Therapy programme, my focus has been on clinical modules.
 These include Introduction to Sports Injury Management, Pathology of Sports Injury and Professional Clinical Practice.

-Gareth has also been a year manager for L4, first year students since 2021.
+I have also been a year manager for L4, first year students since 2021.

 Research Interests and Scholarly activity

-Gareth is currently part of a global research group, undertaking a study into concussion and education / understanding of injuries in Women's rugby union.
+I am currently part of a global research group, undertaking a study into concussion and education / understanding of injuries in Women's rugby union.

-Gareth's personal focus is a global cross-sectional study into concussion understanding and practices within coaches working at all levels of women’s rugby union.
+My personal focus is a global cross-sectional study into concussion understanding and practices within coaches working at all levels of women’s rugby union.

 External engagements